-Wim Catrysse (°1973), lives and works in Antwerp.
-He gained a Masters degree in Visual Arts at the Luca School of Arts, Brussels in 1997.
-From 1997 to 2000, he took part in the postgraduate program at the Higher Institute for Fine Arts (HISK) in Antwerp, followed by a one-year course at The Glasgow School of Art.
+Artist/filmmaker, Wim Catrysse (°1973), lives and works in Antwerp.
+In 1997, he gained a Master's degree in Visual Arts at the Luca School of Arts in Brussels.
+From 1998 to 2000, he attended a post-program course at the Higher Institute for Fine Arts (HISK) in Antwerp, followed by a one-year course at The Glasgow School of Art.

-Ever since the late 1990s, Catrysse has been surveying the confines of visual constructions in his video installations, taking an architectural structure or the topographical features of a site as his starting point.
-He translates this investigation into cinematographic works in which the exposing and balancing of elementary forces play an essential role.
-The result is an accumulation of images that jerk us out of our comfort zone, that convey a physical threat, images that have about them something unheimlich and often unseats the obviousness of our most common perceptions.
+He translates this investigation into cinematographic works in which the exposing and balancing of primary forces play an essential role.
+The result is an accumulation of images that jerk us out of our comfort zone, which convey somewhat of a physical threat; images that have about them something unheimlich and often unseat the obviousness of our most common perceptions.

-Catrysse's particular artistic method combines two apparently irreconcilable extremes: impulsiveness, physical directness, intuition and experimentation (almost nothing is worked out in detail beforehand) on the one hand and on the other an acute artistic and technical reasoning that can sometimes lead to complex cinematographic image constructions.
+Catrysse's specific artistic method combines two incompatible extremes: impulsivity, physical directness, intuition, and experimentation on the one hand, and artistic-technical reasoning on the other, often leading to complex cinematographic image constructions.

-Catrysse co-founded and collaborates with Escautville, a production platform for audiovisual work.
+Wim Catrysse co-founded and collaborates with Escautville, a production platform for audiovisual art.